knative/docs/docs/eventing/getting-started.md

 - A [Kubernetes cluster](https://kubernetes.io/docs/concepts/cluster-administration/cluster-administration-overview/) running v1.11 or higher
 - [Kubectl CLI tool](https://kubernetes.io/docs/reference/kubectl/overview/) v1.10 or higher
 - Knative Eventing Component.
-If you have installed Knative on your cluster with our [Install Guide](../install/_index.md), you already have Knative Eventing installed.
+If you have previously installed Knative on your cluster with our [Install Guide](../install/_index.md), you already have Knative Eventing installed.
 Otherwise, you will need to install Eventing with the steps below.

-### Installing Knative Eventing
+### Installing Knative Eventing {: #install}

 To install the Knative Eventing component: